 3. Real-Time Data

-Big data is not new to the oil and gas industry: Data is crucial for the success of this industry, in particular.
-Efficiency and accuracy is highly valued in the oil and gas industry almost more than any other industry.
+Big data is not new to the oil and gas industry, but IoT can vastly improve data-gathering techniques.
+Efficiency and accuracy are highly valued in the oil and gas industry almost more than any other industry.

 4. Decreased Safety Risk